Inside: Fun and easy shark science for kids. This simple experiment helps kids understand how oil in shark’s liver helps them float.

 What to do

-4. Now it’s time to place the shark in the water, but before you do ASK kids: What do you think is going to happen?
+- Now it’s time to place the shark in the water, but before you do ask kids: What do you think is going to happen?
 Is your shark going to sink or float?

 Yep!
 All our sharks are at the bottom of the tub.

-Slowly fill the balloon with 1/3 cup of vegetable oil and tie it up (A word of warning: if you spill the oil, it makes it very difficult to tie the balloon because it gets very slippery).
+- Slowly fill the balloon with 1/3 cup of vegetable oil and tie it up (A word of warning: if you spill the oil, the balloon will get very slippery, which makes it hard to tie it).

 Aha!
 Sharks float!!!